ahmettoguz/Micro-Frontend/README.md

 <h2 id="intro">📌 About Project</h2>

-This project provides an interface for managing services with Docker and supports secure communication through TLS and HTTPS.
-Docker isolates services to enhance scalability and maintainability, while TLS ensures secure interactions between microservices and users.
+The React UI Interface project offers an interactive front-end, containerized with Docker for easy deployment and consistent performance across environments.

 <br/>